Worcestershire may be a real gem to go to – and it’s just an hour’s drive from Birmingham.

-This local authority memorial park, built in honor of those lost in the First World War, borders the River Severn and boasts footpaths through the park, a cafe, water play (splash pad), multi-age playground, ducks to feed, toilets, tennis, outdoor gym equipment and two, free-to-use table tennis tables.
+This agency cemetery , inbuilt honor of these lost within the First war , borders the Severn and boasts footpaths through the park, a cafe, water play (splash pad), multi-age playground, ducks to feed, toilets, tennis, outdoor gym equipment and two, free-to-use Ping-Pong tables.

-It features a formal park, which is open from dawn until dusk, and an informal area known as the Riverside Conservation Park which is open 24 hours.
+It features a proper park, which is open from dawn until dusk, and an off-the-cuff area referred to as the Riverside Conservation Park which is open 24 hours.

-This well-maintained park is great for family picnics in good weather and well-behaved dogs are welcome all year round – but they must be kept on a lead in the formal park area.
+This well-maintained park is great for family picnics in weather and well-behaved dogs are welcome all year round – but they need to be kept on a lead within the formal park area.

-You can park for free in Waterworks Road car park, and there’s both disabled and cycle parking at the Pump House Environment Centre.
+You can park for free of charge in Waterworks Road parking lot , and there’s both disabled and cycle parking at the pumping station Environment Centre.

-Opening times for the splash pad area vary depending on the time of the year, see the guide below.
+Opening times for the splash pad area vary counting on the time of the year, see the guide below.

 9. Tudor House Museum

-This timber-beamed museum with leaded windows and decorated plaster ceilings is located on what is described as Worcester’s “most historic street”.
+This timber-beamed museum with leaded windows and decorated plaster ceilings is found on what’s described as Worcester’s “most historic street”.

-Inside you’ll discover rooms that are almost 500-years-old and displays focus on Tudor weaving and brewing which are the activities that once went on in the house.
+Inside you’ll discover rooms that are almost 500-years-old and displays specialise in Tudor weaving and brewing which are the activities that when went on within the house.

-In later years it was also used as a coffee shop for the poor, an Air Raid Precautions (ARP) office and a school clinic.
-As well as hands-on activities there is also a cafe on site.[
+In later years it had been also used as a cafe for the poor, an air attack Precautions (ARP) office and a faculty clinic. also as hands-on activities there’s also a restaurant on site.[

 10. The Greyfriars House and Garden